nansencenter/WIM2d/README.md

 2. Grid setup:
    - Go to fortran/grid_setup
       *compile with make or make py
-     *run grid_setup.sh or grid_setup.py respectively
+      *do "./grid_setup.sh" or "python grid_setup.py" respectively
+         - or go into ipython and do "run grid_setup.py"
-   - ipython script is easier to change (no need to recompile after changing grid) and makes a test plot automatically (look at the land mask)
+   - ipython script is easier to change (no need to recompile after changing grid) and makes a test plot automatically (plots the land mask)
    - can also look at the land mask in matlab with test/test_grid.m

    Compile/run main code:
    - Go to fortran/Build
       * compile with "make" or "make exe"
    - Go to fortran/run
       * run ./run_WIM2d.sh

    To test/look at results:
    - In matlab: